 We are now in Syabru-Besi.
 For the more than 100 km here we took more than 8 hours by bus.
 It was also more Gehopsse than driving :-).
 Unfortunately our visas for Tibet did not arrive in Kathamdu yesterday as planned.
 But they are currently on their way to us and we can probably continue tomorrow across the border to Kyrong in Tibet and hope to get all our equipment, especially the pizzas, over ;-).

 In the meantime, our German / South Tyrolean troupe has got to know each other a little bit better and has lots of fun!
-We all look forward to a great time and a great adventure together and are looking forward to Tibet and hot on action on the mountain with Felix Berg.
+We all look forward to a great time and a great adventure together and are looking forward to Tibet and hot on action on the mountain.

 Many greetings to all out there.
 Your Cho Oyu team

 9 April : Preparing climbing equipments and shopping .
 Delicious dinner at a cultural dance restaurant.

 8 April: Our members are arriving in Kathmandu and we are checking their gear, then taking them out to the shops to buy and rent/hire what they need.